MarkNewcomb1/flora/README.md

 Each data field to have an explanation of what data is to be entered in that field, either on the web page and/or in a hover text box.

-1. Plant Name  *[Enter the name of the Plant, if known.
+1. Enter your name:  *[Enter the name of the Plant, if known.
 Otherwise enter a brief description of the Plant.]*
     - Text Box
-    - Datatype is TBD
+    - Datatype is VARCHAR(50)
-    - Optional Feature - Attach a picture of the Plant.

-2. Soil Conditions  *[Enter any combination of Clay, Loam, Peat, Rocky, Sand, or Silt descriptors as well as Soil Color.]*
+2. Plant Name: *[Enter the name of the Plant, if known.
+Otherwise enter a brief description of the Plant.]*
     - Text Box
+    - Datatype is VARCHAR(100)

+3. Soil Conditions  *[Enter any combination of Clay, Loam, Peat, Rocky, Sand, or Silt descriptors as well as Soil Color.]*
+    - Text Box
-    - Datatype is TBD
+    - Datatype is VARCHAR(100)

-3. Weather Conditions  *[Enter the weather conditions while observing the Plant.
+4. Weather Conditions  *[Enter the weather conditions while observing the Plant.
 Enter any combination of Sunny, Partly Sunny, Cloudy, Raining, Snowing, Fog, Misting, Windy, etc.  Also enter an estimate of the Temperature.]*
     - Text Box
     - Datatype is TBD

-4. Location  *[Enter the location where the Plant was seen.]*
+5. Date/Time
     - Text Box
     - Datatype is TBD
-    - Optional Feature - Gather the Latitude and Longitude from the GPS sensor on the recording device.

-5. Name of the person entering the record.  *[Enter your First and Last Name.]*
+6. Location  *[Enter the location where the Plant was seen.
+If you have connectivity and you allow us to determine your location, we will enter in this field for you.]*
     - Text Box
     - Datatype is TBD

-6. Additional Notes     *[Add any additional notes and observations.]*
+7. Additional Notes     *[Add any additional notes and observations.]*
     - Text Box
-    - Datatype is TBD

-7. Date and Time the record was submitted.
-Not seen by user while entering data.
-    - From the server time stamp.
-    - Datatype is TBD
+    - Datatype is VARCHAR(255)

 ### BUTTONS